PassiveLemon/lemonix/README.md

   - Wacky little crosshairs for games
   - Playerctl and system resource signals
 - Tym terminal with Hilbish as the terminal shell.
-- Custom color theme for Discord, VSCode, and Obsidian.
+- Custom color theme for Discord, VSCode, Lite-XL, and Obsidian.
 (GTK WIP)
 - Volantes Cursors
 - Papirus Icons
 - Common configuration for a variety of programs.